shown in other instead.

 Syncker allows you to render a world across different computers synchronized over LAN.
 These computers can be of two types:

-The main computer should have the most advanced hardware configuration, as it performs most calculations.
+The main computer should have the most advanced hardware configuration, as it performs most of the calculations.

-All other applications are synchronized with the master.
+All other applications are synchronized with a master.

 Configuration of slaves is set up to fit the configuration of monitors.